-Students are mandated to meet all deadlines for submitting the required paperwork and registration for the MLT program.
-The paperwork is necessary to meet our contractual obligations to the clinical affiliate sites.
+Students are mandated to meet all deadlines for submitting the required paperwork and registration for the CLS program.
+The paperwork is necessary to meet our contractual obligations.
 We will not be allowed to use clinical facilities without correct documentation of all requirements.
-Meeting deadlines is a part of the professional role of the MLT.
+Meeting deadlines is a part of the professional role of the CLS.
 The student's ability to meet the deadlines is a reflection of this professionalism.
 Therefore, if the student fails to meet the deadlines, the student will be dropped from the program.
 It is a minimum requirement that students are able to follow directions and accomplish tasks in a specific timeline.